dependency-owners/assign/README.md

     # Path to the configuration file.
 Default: 'dependency-owners.json'
     config-file: ''

     # Path to the dependency file.
-Default: 'package.json'
     dependency-file: ''

     # GitHub token for authentication.
 Default: ${{ github.token }}
     github-token: ''

     # Loader to use for loading dependencies.
-Default: '@dependency-owners/package-json-loader'
     loader: ''
 ```